(This page revised March 21, 2022)

 After the requisite trips back to the drawing board, the Parker 61 emerged as a remarkably well designed pen that wrote reliably and well, and had the potential to add luster to its corporate name.
 That it is remembered as one of Parker’s mistakes is not the fault of the pen itself; and in fact Parker continued selling capillary-filling 61s for 13 years, until public resistance to the pen’s need for a little extra care had increased to the level that justified a redesign.
 The 61 is a slightly upscale adaptation of the “51” design: a little slimmer, a little more streamlined.
 It retains the sculptured washer clip with its pearlescent gray cap jewel, and a metal arrow is inlaid into the shell just behind the nib.
 The arrow, a typical styling feature of the “jet-propelled” 1950s, serves a useful function by providing a visual guide to orienting the nib correctly on the paper.

 The thinness of the trim ring is a sign that something has changed in the design of the cap clutch since the heyday of the “51”.
-Instead of a clutch spring that bears on a sturdy stainless steel clutch ring, the 61 has a sensually smooth clutch; the cap’s clutch spring is like that of the “51” but now bears directly on the shell itself to hold the cap in place.
+Instead of a clutch spring that bears on a sturdy stainless steel clutch ring, the 61 has a sensually smooth clutch; the cap’s clutch spring is like that of the “51” Mark III, and it bears directly on the shell itself to hold the cap in place.
 The 61 caps and uncaps much more smoothly than its predecessor without sacrificing reliability.

 The first production units of the 61 were labeled First Edition, and these pens bear on their caps the tiny medallion visible between the clip and cap lip on the pen above (and shown enlarged at the top of this page).
 These plastic-bodied pens were available with Parker’s unusual Rainbow cap, in two color combinations: